0cjs/sedoc/8bit/jr-200/README.md

 __外部バス__, 25 pin × 2 row 0.1" male header in IDC surround.
 May have
 serial port lines as well.

+Pins A19 and B19 supply +5 V but not much current; consider using an external PSU for devices connected to it.

+BIOS has code for autobooting ROM supplied on the expansion port.

+Pinout from Ardunio loader board diagram on [[Reunanen]]; not clear what the orientation is.

+            ○ ○
+     /reset ○ ○ /phi2s
+            ○ ○
+      /!vma ○ ○
+            ○ ○ R/W̅ or R̅/W

+        gnd ○ ○ gnd
+         5V ○ ○
+            ○ ○
+            ○ ○
+            ○ ○

+            ○ ○
+            ○ ○
+        A15 ○ ○ A14
+        A13 ○ ○ A12
+        A11 ○ ○ A10

+         A9 ○ ○ A8
+         A7 ○ ○ A6
+         A5 ○ ○ A4
+         A3 ○ ○ A2
+         A1 ○ ○ A0

+         D7 ○ ○ D6
+         D5 ○ ○ D4
+         D3 ○ ○ D2
+         D1 ○ ○ D0
+            ○ ○

 Peripherals